-- Game theory shows that a rational player should always defect when engaged in a prisoner's dilemma situation
+- Game theory shows that rational players should always defect when engaged in a PD situation

 - We know that in real situations, people don't always do this

 - Why not?
 Possible explanations:

-- People aren't rational
+- People aren' t rational

 - Morality

 - Social pressure

 - Fear of consequences

 - Evolution of species-favoring genes

 - Which of these make sense?
 How can we formalize these?